opf/openproject-translations/README.md

 # OpenProject Translations Plugin

+**Warning:** This plugin is work in progress and does not work as intended yet.

-`openproject-translations` is an OpenProject plugin, which adds
+`openproject-translations` is an OpenProject plugin, which adds more languages to your OpenProject installation.

+All translations a daily fetched from [our crowding project](https://crowdin.net/project/openproject).
+If you want to change translations, you are very welcome to do that via crowdin.

 ## Requirements